TirantW/CardGameEngine/README.md

 1. Initializing a Card object.

-2. Add som rules from class Rules.
+2. Add some rules from class Rules.

+3.

+4.